Academic Training (AT) FAQs

 You can change employers or AT positions only after you have submitted a new AT application and received authorization on an updated Form DS-2019.
 An AT Evaluation Form is due to OGS within 10 days of ending any authorized period of AT.
 Each period of AT is employer specific.
 If you begin working for an employer who is not listed on the Form DS-2019, you are in violation of your status.
 You are also not permitted to have any break between AT periods during the Post-Completion period.

-If AT is to occur prior to program completion, submit your request at least 5 calendar days prior to beginning your AT experience.
+If AT is to occur prior to program completion, submit your request at least 7-10 business days prior to beginning your AT experience.

-If AT is to occur after program completion, submit your request at least 10 calendar days prior to the completion of your academic program.
+If AT is to occur after program completion, submit your request at least 10 business days prior to the completion of your academic program.

 Do not let your Form DS-2019 expire – if it does, you can lose all future eligibility for any AT!